matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Database-Administration-Statements/grant.md

 The `REVOKE` statement is related to `GRANT` and enables administrators to remove account privileges.
 For more information on `REVOKE`, see [REVOKE](revoke.md).

-Normally, a cluster has one root by default, the root first uses `CREATE ACCOUNT` to create a new account and define its nonprivilege characteristics such as its password, then account uses `CREATE USER` to create an user and uses `GRANT` to define its privileges. `ALTER ACOUNT` may be used to change the nonprivilege characteristics of existing accounts. `ALTER USER` is used to change the privilege characteristics of existing users.
+Normally, a cluster has one root by default, the root first uses `CREATE ACCOUNT` to create a new account and define its nonprivilege characteristics such as its password, then account uses `CREATE USER` to create an user and uses `GRANT` to define its privileges. `ALTER ACCOUNT` may be used to change the nonprivilege characteristics of existing accounts. `ALTER USER` is used to change the privilege characteristics of existing users.
 For more information on privileges supported by MatrixOne, see [Privilege Control in MatrixOne - Access Control Permission](../../../Security/access-control.md).

 `GRANT` responds with `Query OK, 0 rows affected` when executed successfully.
 To determine what privileges result from the operation, use [SHOW GRANTS](show-grants.md)